Scybin/scyboard/README.md

 The prototype has been built successfully.
 All aspects of the keyboard and firmware behave as expected.
 I am working on creating a 3D case for the board.

-## 🔜 TODO

-- Create a build guide once prototyping and testing are complete.

 ## 📦 Parts List

 *I am not sponsored or affiliated with the vendors linked below.
 This is where I prefer to purchase my products.*